Beam-energy and centrality dependence of direct-photon emission from ultra-relativistic heavy-ion collisions

 All $e^+$ and $e^-$ reconstructed in the same arm are matched to pairs.
-In the 2010 setup there is no tracking near the collision point, so the origin of the tracks is assumed.
-For each \ee pair the mass is calculated twice: first assuming the pair originated at the event vertex ($m_{\rm vtx}$), then assuming the \ee \ is a conversion pair from the HBD readout boards $(m_{HBD})$.
-In the latter case, $m_{HBD}$ will be consistent with zero, within a mass resolution of a few MeV/c$^2$, while $m_{\rm vtx}$ will be about 12 MeV/c$^2$.
+In the 2010 setup there is no tracking near the collision point, so the origin of an individual track is unknown.
+Thus, for each \ee pair the mass is calculated twice: first assuming the pair originated at the event vertex ($m_{\rm vtx}$), then assuming the \ee \ is a conversion pair from the HBD readout boards $(m_{\rm HBD})$.
+In the latter case, $m_{\rm HBD}$ will be consistent with zero, within a mass resolution of a few MeV/c$^2$, while $m_{\rm vtx}$ will be about 12 MeV/c$^2$.
 With a cut on both masses a sample of photon conversion is selected with a purity of about 99\%.
-The combinatorial background is negligible, because the conversion material, in radiation length $X/X_0 \sim 3\%$, is about 10 times thicker than materials closer to the vertex; and it is at a relatively large distance from the event vertex.
+The combinatorial background is negligible, because the conversion material, in radiation length $X/X_0{\approx}3\%$, is about 10 times thicker than materials closer to the vertex; and it is at a relatively large distance from the event vertex.
 The 1\% contamination is mostly from $\pi^0$ Dalitz decays, $\pi^{0} \rightarrow \gamma e^{+}e^{-}$, and from conversions in front of the HBD readout boards.

-The direct photon content in the inclusive photon sample is determined by the ratio $R_\gamma$, which is the ratio of all emitted photons ($\gamma^{incl}$) to those from hadron decays ($\gamma^{hadron}$). $R_{\gamma}$ is determined using a double ratio method:
+The direct photon content in the photon sample is determined by the ratio $R_\gamma$, which is the ratio of all emitted photons ($\gamma^{\rm incl}$) to those from hadron decays ($\gamma^{\rm hadron}$).
+The ratio $R_{\gamma}$ is determined from a double ratio: